-- 14. Information about where applicants for BCC jobs lived was available and would be included in future reporting as it was recognised that social mobility needed to be encouraged wherever possible. - 15.
-Information about grading structures and what type of jobs were being applied for would be included in future reporting. - 16.
-Recruitment and retention was recognised as being of vital importance going forward and more detailed information about how this could be improved would be gathered, as this was a key matter of the Workforce Strategy. - 17.
+- 9. Information about geographic locations of applicants was available and would be included in future reporting as it was recognised that social mobility needed to be encouraged wherever possible. - 10.
+Information about grading structures and what type of jobs were being applied for would be included in future reporting. - 11.
+Recruitment and retention was recognised as being of vital importance going forward and more detailed planning for how this could be improved would be a key facet of the forthcoming refresh of the Workforce Strategy. - 12.
 Career development was recognised as a reason to both join the council and to leave at some point.
-Members were informed that this was being actively looked at and that meetings with trade unions and staff led groups were being held to explore options, this could include more emphasis on secondments, talent development, steering groups, reverse mentoring, and project work. - 18.
-More work would be done about why staff leave the council including a look at the age profile of leavers.
+Members were informed that this was being actively looked at and that meetings with trade unions and staff led groups were being held to explore options, this includes more emphasis on secondments, talent development, steering groups, reverse mentoring, and project work. - 13.
+More work would be done to understand why staff leave the council including a look at the age profile of leavers.